 Yes.
 The KEC facility will include a 500,000 gallon raw water tank on the south side of the generating plant site.
 This tank will be configured to assure that KEC always has access to sufficient water for process water and fire protection needs.
 The bottom section of the tank, approximately 200,000 gallons, will held exclusively for and accessible only by the fire protection system.

 What will NTE do to protect KEC against cyber-attacks?

 Cybersecurity is a top priority for the electricity generation industry as a whole and for NTE.
 With that in mind, we will hire an experienced operations company, as we have for MEC and KMEC, with strong cyber security standards and a history of successful cyber security implementation.
-This operations contractors will utilize the latest technology to protect the integrity and operation of all plant equipment and systems from cybersecurity threats.
+KEC’s operations contractor will utilize the latest technology to protect the integrity and operation of all plant equipment and systems from cybersecurity threats.
 NTE will adhere to all applicable North American Electric Reliability Corporation (NERC) cyber security requirements.

-How will emergency vehicles and residential traffic traverse Lake Road during construction associated with the lateral upgrade?
+How will emergency vehicles and residential traffic traverse Lake Road during construction associated with the natural gas lateral upgrade?

 NTE will work closely with Yankee Gas, Town officials, the state police and fire district to minimize any traffic disruptions for Lake Road residents and ensure unimpeded access for all emergency vehicles during the upgrade of the lateral.
 The short distance of the lateral within Lake Road will also minimize the duration of potential disruption.

 Who will be responsible for the demolition and decommissioning of the plant?

 As a condition to approving KEC’s application, the CSC will require that KEC have a plan in place for the safe demolition and decommissioning of the plant.
 In addition, the Community Environmental Benefit Agreement between the Town and NTE includes a provision under which NTE will maintain a bond during the life of the facility for future decommissioning of KEC.